jerdog/tech-driven-adhd-squirrel-talk/content/_index.md

 {{% /fragment %}}

 {{% note %}}
 When I was about 8 I was privileged to get a computer from that same uncle, that had previously been thrown out by the Government, because each year they had to replace things or else they wouldn’t get the budget renewed.
+So, since he worked for a government IT contractor, he just started stockpiling these “old”, thrown out machines, and gave me one like this
 {{% /note %}}

 ---